Peter Huxford

 Peter Nigel Huxford (born 17 February 1960) is an English former first-class cricketer.

 Huxford was born at Enfield in February 1960.
-He later studied at Christ Church College at the University of Oxford.
+He later studied at Christ Church, Oxford.
 While studying at Oxford, he played first-class cricket for Oxford University in 1980–81, making seven appearances.
 Playing as a wicket-keeper, he scored 27 runs and took three catches and made two stumpings.